philippeller/dama/README.md

 ### Comparison
-As comparison to point out the convenience, an alternative way without using Dragoman to achieve the above would look something like the follwoing for creating and plotting the array:
+As comparison to point out the convenience, an alternative way without using `dama` to achieve the above would look something like the follwoing for creating and plotting the array:
 > ```
 > x = np.linspace(0,3*np.pi, 30)
 > y = np.linspace(0,2*np.pi, 20)